yuki-961004/binaryRL/README.md

 ## Initial Value
 - Considering that the initial value has a significant impact on the parameter estimation of the **learning rates ($\eta$)** When the initial value is not set (`initial_value = NA`), it is taken to be the reward received for that stimulus the first time.

+## Exploration Function
+- Participants will always make a choice when encountering a new stimulus.
+Additionally, if a threshold is set, participants will make random choices until the specified number of trials is reached.